Thank you Chris Serres for reporting on the troubling development at St Joseph’s Hospital in Brainerd.

-The significant change in state policy driven by Sheriff Rich Stanek & other State Sheriff’s* forced the transferring the care of mentally ill people from a policing function to a medical function (2013) and has increased the burden of providing services on already stressed hospitals and medical personnel (thus Brainerd today).
+The significant change in state policy driven by Sheriff Rich Stanek & other State Sheriff’s* forced the transferring care of mentally ill people from a policing function to a medical function (2013) and has increased the burden of providing services on already stressed hospitals and medical personnel (thus Brainerd today).

-All over America law enforcement has become a defacto substitute for mental health services.
+The data is in; all over America law enforcement has become a defacto substitute for mental health services.